Bellanca CH-300 Pacemaker: Operational history

 Pacemakers were renowned for their long-distance capabilities as well as reliability and weight-lifting attributes, which contributed to their successful operation throughout the world.
 In 1929, George Haldeman completed the first nonstop flight from New York to Cuba in 12 hours, 56 minutes, flying an early CH-300 (c.
 1,310 miles, 101.3 mph).
-In 1931, a Bellanca fitted with a Packard DR-980 diesel, piloted by Walter Lees and Frederick Brossy, set a record for staying aloft for 84 hours and 33 minutes without being refuelled.
 This record was not broken until 55 years later.

 In Alaska and the Canadian bush, Bellancas were very popular.
 Canadian-operated Bellancas were initially imported from the United States, but later, six were built by Canadian Vickers in Montreal and delivered to the RCAF (added to the first order of 29 made in 1929), which used them mainly for aerial photography.

 In May 1964, Capt.
 A.G.K.(Gath) Edward, a senior Air Canada pilot, and Ken Molson (the then curator of the Aviation Museum of Canada based at Rockcliffe) traveled to Juneau Alaska to ferry Bellanca Pacemaker NC3005 back to the museum which had obtained the aircraft.
 Edward had flown a similar model of the Pacemaker floatplane for General Airways starting in June 1935 during his bushflying days.
 He and Molson delivered it to its final resting place in the museum on May 30, 1964, after a trip taking five days and just over 30 hours of flight time.
 The aircraft was reregistered CF-ATN as the original registered a/c was destroyed in an accident in June 1938.